SUBMISSIONS FOR THE FALL 2023 ISSUE (MHR 8.23) WILL OPEN ON AUGUST 1, 2023.

 Please DON’T send: poems that utilize clichés or are not finely polished.
 We want works that convey meaning and possess emotional impact, or convince us there is no meaning to be understood.

-MockingHeart Review publishes six (6) pieces per issue, as well as an occasional featured artist.
+MockingHeart Review publishes up to ten pieces per issue, as well as an occasional featured artist.
 We are open to all kinds of artwork–illustrations, photography, paintings, sketches, prints, engravings, sculpture, ceramics, and so on.
 Our taste is diverse and ever-expanding.
 Send us your masterpieces.

 Please title all images with the format “LastName_Title”.
 Please include dimensions and media with your submission.
 Pieces should be sent as individual JPEG or PNG files with resolution of 300 dpi.
 Images should be submitted in a high-resolution format.

-Email one to three images as JPEG or PNG files, along with a brief cover letter, preferred headshot photo, and 100-word, third-person bio.
+Email one to three images as JPEG or PNG files, along with a preferred headshot photo, artist statement, and 100-word, third-person bio.
 Your document filename should be your full name.
-The subject line should read “SUBMISSION: YOUR NAME” only.
+The email subject line should read “SUBMISSION: YOUR NAME” only.

 MockingHeart Review publishes three (3) issues a year.
 Submissions outside of reading periods, unless solicited, will be ignored.
-If your work has been accepted for an issue, please wait six months (one full issue) from publication before submitting again during the next open submission period.
-Always wait to hear from us regarding your submission before sending more work.
+If your work has been accepted for an issue, please wait one full issue from publication before submitting again during the next open submission period.
+Always wait to hear from us regarding your submission before sending additional work.

 ISSUES: WINTER, SPRING/SUMMER, and FALL.
-The Winter and Fall issues are themed; themes are announced at the opening of the respective submission periods.
-The Spring/Summer issue is open to general submissions.
+The Winter and Fall issues are themed; themes are announced just before the opening of the respective submission periods, as well as on this page.
+The Spring/Summer issue is open to general (unthemed) submissions.

 Thank you for your interest in MockingHeart Review!
 We look forward to your work.